JAyers2264/alda-music-generator/README.md

 # Example Output
 ![image](https://user-images.githubusercontent.com/8731155/159374171-b6149a35-a33a-40d6-8855-7c4223c80cd1.png) </br>
-An Alda script, which can be played by Alda and also converted to .midi format (the program does this by default).
+An Alda script, which can be played by Alda and also converted to .mid format (MIDI - the program does this by default).